Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Looking at the downside deviation of 11.1% in the last 5 years of Aggressive Risk Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (14.9%)
+• The downside risk over 5 years of Aggressive Risk Portfolio is 11.2%, which is lower, thus better compared to the benchmark SPY (15%) in the same period.

 Sharpe: